N71, Bantry, Co. Cork

 +353 (0)27 50047

 Bantry House is not only one of the finest historic houses in Ireland but it also commands one of the best views overlooking Bantry Bay in West Cork.
 It has been open to the public since 1946, the first to be so in the country and possibly also in the British Isles.
-The house is still owned and lived in by Egerton Shelswell-White, who is a direct descendant of Richard White (1, Earl of Bantry), and his family.
+The house is still owned and lived in by the Shelswell-White family, who are direct descendants of Richard White (1, Earl of Bantry).

 The Quay, Bantry, Co.
 Cork